CelesteRCodes/CelesteRCodes/README.md

 Quick Facts About Me:
 * from Detroit, MI.. spent many years in the Orlando area and then moved back home in 2017
 * 💊 ICU RN of 5 years that finally decided it was time for a career change in the middle of this pandemic #CodingNewbie
-* almost a graduate of the Hackbright company sponsored bootcamp 🎓 #BlessedAndHighlyFavored
+* Alumnae Hackbright (First Bright Paths Cohort) 🎓 #BlessedAndHighlyFavored
-* recently found out that I'm in love with computer programming and am leaning towards front-end dev (HTML, CSS and JavaScript caught my eye)
+* in love with the front-end, UX/UI right now but am always brushing up on my back-end skills as well
 * aim to say on the daily, "Learn something new everyday"
 * "rubber ducking" is an innate talent of mine (so yes, my pseudo-coding is on point!) 😉